This informative appendix summarizes the principal goals and structure of "User Agent Accessibility Guidelines 1.0" [UAAG10].

 This document is part of a series of accessibility documents published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
 WAI Accessibility Guidelines are produced as part of the WAI Technical Activity.
 The goals of the User Agent Accessibility Guidelines Working Group are described in the charter.

 A list of current W3C Recommendations and other technical documents can be found at the W3C Web site.

-The "User Agent Accessibility Guidelines 1.0" (UAAG 1.0) is part of a set of accessibility guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium.
+The "User Agent Accessibility Guidelines 1.0" (UAAG 1.0) is the third of a trilogy of accessibility guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium.
 The WAI Guidelines were designed to present a consistent model for Web accessibility in which responsibilities for addressing the needs of users with disabilities are shared (and distributed among) authors, software developers, and specification writers.

 UAAG 1.0 is developed by the W3C User Agent Accessibility Guidelines Working Group (UAWG), whose participants include software developers, users with disabilities, and international experts in the field of accessibility technologies.